acntech/docker-zookeeper/README.md

 Docker image with Apache ZooKeeper, based on the acntechie/jre image

 ## Configuration
-The Apache ZooKeeper instance can be configures using the following environment variables:
+The ZooKeeper instance can be configures using the following environment variables:
 * ```ZOOKEEPER_ID```: A unique ID for the instance.
-* ```ZOOKEEPER_HOSTS```: A comma separated string of ZooKeeper hosts that will make up a ZooKeeper cluster.
+* ```ZOOKEEPER_HOSTS```: A comma separated string of ZooKeeper nodes that will make up a ZooKeeper cluster.
 * ```ZOOKEEPER_PORT```: The ZooKeeper client port, used by clients to communicate with the instance.
 * ```ZOOKEEPER_PEER_PORT```: The ZooKeeper peer port, used for communication between the peers in the ZooKeeper quorum.
 * ```ZOOKEEPER_LEADER_PORT```: The ZooKeeper leader port, used for leader selection within a cluster.